Current as of June 2023

 Unacceptable: Kepis, slouch hats, Hardee hats.

-Unacceptable: Cheap sutler trousers, dark blue pre-war versions, cuffs sheared or rolled for garrison impression.
+Unacceptable: Cheap sutler trousers, dark blue, and pre-war versions.

 Notes: One of the most underrepresented items in this hobby is a proper Federal Issue Shirt.
 A proper issue shirt should be made of domet flannel, be entirely hand sewn, and have very long tails – they come halfway to the knees.
 Many soldiers had a second shirt, in addition to their domet flannel issue one.
 These would include a second Issue shirt, an issue gray flannel, or a good-quality civilian shirt.
-The most common problem is shirts of modern material (e.g., very light printed cotton), particularly when made of a bright color or pattern.
+The most common inaccuracy is shirts of modern material (e.g., very light printed cotton), particularly when made of a bright color or pattern.
 Civilian shirt fabric was generally of woven pattern (though printed patterns were becoming available).
 Collared and collarless shirts were available.
-(EOG, pp. 126)

-In the past, the hobby had to make do with rag wool sports socks.
+Notes: In the past, the hobby had to make do with rag wool sports socks.
 These are now shunned.
-Period socks were made of wool yarn, and were rather long (coming almost to your knees).
+Period socks were made of wool yarn, hand sewn, and were rather long (coming almost to your knees).
 They were not made of cotton, which lacked durability for field use, nor, obviously, of synthetics.
 A typical pair of “issue” socks wouldn’t last long at all, so the soldiers were also dependent on what was sent from home.
 These would range in color; however, the most common color was blue.

 Unacceptable: Socks of bright colors, patterns, with elastic tops, of “oatmeal” rag wool, socks with low tops.

-We wear the Jefferson bootee or “brogan”, which was the basic footgear issued to Federal infantry.
-There are various qualities available.
-In this case, the degree of comfort and satisfaction is very closely related to quality and price.
-The boots should be of black leather – smooth side out OR smoothside in.
+Notes: We wear the Jefferson bootee or “brogan”, which was the basic footgear issued to Federal infantry.
+The degree of comfort, durability, and satisfaction is very closely related to quality and price.
+The boots should be of black leather – smooth side out or smooth side in.
 If you buy smooth (gut) side out, it is worth the effort to rub or brush or polish the rough nap smooth.
 Brogans had blunt or squared toes; avoid extremes (blocky “Frankenstein” bootees or pointed-toe designs.).
 Laces are black rawhide; if you have natural finish (brown/yellow laces) apply dye or polish to make them black.
 You can choose to add hobnails for traction; however, they are not required and not often necessary.

 Unacceptable: Brown (natural) leather brogans or any modern footwear of any kind; soles other than leather, pegged (preferable) or stitched (no Vibram soles added).
 Laces other than rawhide are prohibited.

-Sources: Missouri Shoe & Boot Co.
-(Serio) and Robert Land are excellent; Jarnagin supplies acceptable shoes.
+Sources: Missouri Shoe & Boot Co. and South Union Mills, are excellent; C&D Jarnagin shoes are acceptable.

 Unacceptable: Dark blue prewar coats, double-breasted (mounted service) coats, gray or brown coats, or those made of jean cloth (We know these were in use in Federal service, but we don’t wear them as a unit).
 Avoid, in most cases, “off the rack” coats from general sutlers – these are usually of poor material and very seldom have the correct wool lining.

-A few years ago, everyone had a vest.
-The importance of the vest was, however, overstated; by no means everyone owned one (they were private-purchase items), and we do not require them.
-If you want one, the military (EOG, p.
-117) or civilian styles are acceptable.
+Notes: A few years ago, everyone had a vest.
+The importance of the vest was, however, overstated; by no means did everyone own one (they were private-purchase items), and we do not require them.
+If you want one, the military or civilian styles are acceptable.

-Source: If you choose to have one, we recommend having a vest made by one of our seamstresses; they are of far better quality than those from sutlers.
+Source: If you choose to have one, we recommend having a vest made by one of the sutlers noted above.

-These were issued to all soldiers in a crude form using Canton flannel and stamped tin buttons, and tie-strings at the ankles.
+Notes: These were issued to all soldiers in a crude form using Canton flannel, stamped tin buttons, and tie-strings at the ankles.
 Civilian style drawers were made of lighter cloth and came to the knees.
 Either style is acceptable.
 Soldiers would often cut the legs off during hot weather months, making what looked like long Board Shorts.

 Unacceptable: Any other weapon.

-Research indicates that the Commonwealth of Massachusetts often issued English made slings with Enfields.
+Notes: Research indicates that the Commonwealth of Massachusetts often issued English made slings with Enfields.
 As these wore out on campaign, they were likely replaced with American-made slings.
-The slings provided with Enfield reproductions are similar to the Springfield sling (It is russet with a metal hook); the original Enfields as produced in England had a very different style sling (black leather with no metal hooks).
+The slings provided with Enfield reproductions are similar, though not identical, to the Springfield sling (It is russet with a metal hook); the original Enfields as produced in England had a very different style sling (black leather with no metal hooks).
 There is debate over the question of which sling was used by Massachusetts regiments.
 This creates a problem.
 It appears likely that as the English issue sling wore out on campaign it would have been replaced with a US issue sling (or no sling at all).
 Until definitive research is available, either style is acceptable.
 Note: Enfield slings are different from Springfield slings, based on what England and the United States expected their soldiers to do.
 Enfield slings could be loosened to allow the soldier to wear it across their back, enabling climbing over walls, etc. United States soldiers were not expected to operate in this manner, and Springfield slings were designed to just go over one shoulder.

-We carry the Springfield style scabbard with diagonal frog.
+Notes: We carry the Springfield-style scabbard with diagonal frog.
 The two-rivet early war version is strongly preferred, since it is correct for any impression.
-The Seven-rivet frog is an acceptable alternative.
-(If you’re buying, buy a two-rivet frog – we’re gradually trying to get rid of the later-war versions).
+The Seven-rivet frog is an acceptable alternative only for late-war impressions.
+We’re gradually trying to get rid of the later-war versions.

 Unacceptable: Enfield (straight) scabbard and frog; these were not used by Federal regiments.

-Belt should be of leather, smooth side dyed black, with oval “US” waist plate.
-Belt must have either a brass keeper or a leather loop (preferred), or none at all (soldiers were known to remove the keepers for easier wear and removal).
+Notes: Belt should be of leather, smooth side dyed black, natural leather (undyed) underside, with oval “US” waist plate.
+Belt can have either a brass keeper, a leather loop (preferred), or none at all (soldiers were known to remove the keepers for easier wear and removal).

 Unacceptable: Brown or buff leather, any belt buckle other than regulation oval US, belt without keeper or loop.

-Black, smooth leather.
+Notes: Black, smooth leather.
 The sling should have a circular eagle plate attached so that it is over the sternum when worn, the box should have an oval “US” plate.
 Original examples show that the plates were held in place with various triangle shaped wedges (trimmed leather or wood), but you may want to secure yours with leather string, or a metal wire.
-The 1857 model box for cal. .58 is preferred (unless you carry a .69, in which case that model is better), since the July 1864 model is not authentic for any but late war impressions.
-(EOG, pp. 198-199)
+The 1857 model box for cal. .58 is preferred, since the July 1864 model is not authentic for any but late war impressions.

 Unacceptable: Brown or buff slings, missing brass; we do not use the box with embossed US in the leather flap.

-The preferred model is the US regulation model 1858 smoothside canteen.
-The “bullseye” canteen with concentric corrugation is appropriate for mid to late war impressions only.
-We are making an effort to move towards uniformity of canteen cover, using gray or brown jean cloth or federal issue blanket wool, and a cork secured with string (Philadelphia Depot).
+Notes: The preferred model is the US regulation model 1858 smoothside canteen.
+The “bullseye” canteen with concentric corrugation is appropriate for mid- to late- war impressions only, but not preferred.
+We are making an effort to move towards uniformity using gray, brown jean cloth, federal issue blanket wool, and a cork secured with string (Philadelphia Depot).
 Mid- or Late-war New York Depot style canteens (light blue wool and metal cork chain) are acceptable in limited quantities, but not for early war impressions.
 We recommend proper leather canteen straps for the Philadelphia (1858 Smooth side), although folded cotton drill is also acceptable for early- and mid-war impressions.
-Cotton straps for mid to late war scenarios and any New York or Cincinnati Depot style canteens.
+Cotton straps for mid- to late war scenarios and any New York or Cincinnati Depot style canteens.
 Basically, leather or cotton is acceptable for smooth side canteens, but no leather is unacceptable for bullseye canteens.

-As always, the early war style is most practical.
+Notes: As always, the early war style is most practical.
 A correct haversack is approximately 11.5 inches by 12 inches, with black waterproof coating.
 The simple roller buckle should be black of japanned – most especially, not shiny brass or chrome modern hardware.
 The muslin pouch should be attached by bone or stamped tin buttons.
-(EOG, pp. 210-211, bottom of pages)

 Acceptable alternatives: Though not preferred, the late war version, about two inches wider than the standard, can be used.